uncrewedimp/MathMajorsUnite/README.md

 # Math Majors Unite

 ## Goal
-We would like to create a web application that can handle preprocessing steps for some machine learning tasks, while also offering some machine learning capabilities itself.
+We would like to create a web application that can handle preprocessing steps for some machine learning tasks and offer some machine learning capabilities itself.

 <p align = "center">
   <img src="https://github.com/CS340-21/MathMajorsUnite/blob/main/block_diagram.png">